apache/pekko/CONTRIBUTING.md

 For external contributions of entire features, the normal way is to establish it as a stand-alone project first, to show that there is a need for the feature.
-If there is enough interested, the next step would be to add it to Akka as an "may change"-feature (possibly in a new subproject) and marking it's public api with the `ApiMayChange` annotation, then when the feature is hardened, well documented and tested it becomes an officially supported Pekko feature.
+If there is enough interested, the next step would be to add it to Pekko as an "may change"-feature (possibly in a new subproject) and marking it's public api with the `ApiMayChange` annotation, then when the feature is hardened, well documented and tested it becomes an officially supported Pekko feature.